LacunaOmnibus/MontyLacuna/README.md

 - Ack through everything for "CHECK" and fix.
   - Even if you find no CHECK marks, leave this list item here.
 I have a tendency to re-add these marks.
+- Add a per-user planet-name-abbreviation setup somehow (config file?  maybe an interactive script that stores the abbreviations in a database?).
+To allow the user to just type "1.1" as an argument instead of "My Planet Number 1.1" wherever a script needs a planet or station name.

 ## Docs Fixes
 Except for stats, I'm working in alpha order and recording everything I've checked.